nchammas/flintrock/README.md

 ### Advanced Storage Setup

-Flintrock automatically configures any available [ephemeral storage](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html) on the cluster and makes it available to installed modules like HDFS and Spark.
+Flintrock automatically configures any available [ephemeral storage](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html) on the cluster and makes it available to installed services like HDFS and Spark.
 This storage is fast and is perfect for use as a temporary store by those services.

 ### Tests